megvii-research/zipfls/README.md

-This repo is the officialimplementation of the ECCV2022 paper: Efficient One Pass Self-distillation with Zipf's Label Smoothing.
+This repo is the official implementation of the ECCV2022 paper: Efficient One Pass Self-distillation with Zipf's Label Smoothing.

 # [Zipf's LS: Efficient One Pass Self-distillation with Zipf's Label Smoothing](https://arxiv.org/abs/2207.12980)